NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 .. note::

-      If you are using a PC, please install `PuTTY <https://www.putty.org/>`__ prior to logging in for the first time.
+      If you are using a PC, install `PuTTY <https://www.putty.org/>`__ prior to logging in for the first time.
 Mac and Linux users will user a terminal to login.

 After you have been added to your first project, you will need to either initialize your RSA software token or enable your hardware token.